UPDATE – 30th November 2020

 Two additional grants under the Self Employed Income Support Scheme (SEISS) will be issued.

-- First grant available from November 2020 – 20% of average monthly profits for 3 months until the end of January, up to a total of £1,875 (subject to change, full details released end of October 2020).
+- Third grant available from November 2020 – 20% of average monthly profits for 3 months until the end of January, up to a total of £1,875 (subject to change, full details released end of October 2020).

 It will be available to current SEISS recipients who continue to face reduced demand due to coronavirus.